UpCloudLtd/terraform-provider-upcloud/docs/resources/loadbalancer_frontend.md

 ### Optional

+- `networks` (Block List) Networks that frontend will be listening.
+Networks are required if load balancer has `networks` defined.
+This field will be required when deprecated field `network` is removed from load balancer resource. (see [below for nested schema](#nestedblock--networks))
 - `properties` (Block List, Max: 1) Frontend properties.
 Properties can set back to defaults by defining empty `properties {}` block. (see [below for nested schema](#nestedblock--properties))

 ### Read-Only